about josi davis

 Josi's perception of the world and her experiences, her fun-loving and genuinely heart-felt disposition, her fondness for mischief and a series of inevitable misadventures evolved into a rivetingly intimate and continuously ripening show of songs and (mostly) true stories called The Evolution of Love.
 The soundtrack was released in 2013 to great acclaim as a live in-studio album of original work, nominated "Best Album" in the 2014 Connecticut Music Awards, and lauded as "one of the most powerful live experiences of the season."

-Love/Rain is singer-songwriter Josi’s beautifully produced second release, written and produced in collaboration with producer, arranger and composer Louis Anthony deLise, whose credits include a Billboard #1 with Patti LaBelle, and hits with William DeVaughn and cult dance club favorite, John Gibbs.
-Love/Rain is a monumental collection of six new songs that bear all in a journey of perseverance, the gambles of wearing your heart on your sleeve and the rich rewards that come with waiting out the storm.
-Love/Rain, if you see it displayed on its hauntingly stark and beautiful CD cover, is the fraction “LOVE” over “RAIN”.
-Production of Love/Rain started nearly two years ago, a fragile moment in the heart of its creator, as she came to terms with watching a loved one drown in addictions and struggled every day with the consequences.
+Love/Rain was Josi's beautifully produced second release, in collaboration with producer, arranger and composer Louis Anthony deLise, whose credits include a Billboard #1 with Patti LaBelle, and hits with William DeVaughn and cult dance club favorite, John Gibbs.
+Love/Rain is a monumental journey of perseverance, the gambles of wearing your heart on your sleeve and the rich rewards that come with waiting out the storm.
+Love/Rain, as it is displayed on the hauntingly stark and beautiful CD cover, is the fraction of “LOVE” over “RAIN” - representing a fragile moment in the heart of its creator, as she came to terms with watching a loved one drown in addictions and struggled every day with the consequences.

 “The songs are jazz-infused, cinematic, theatrical … Listening to them is like an event, or like watching a film.
 The songs are simply captivating… the vocals from Davis are just superb.
 They are heartfelt and expressive; a little bit Liza Minelli and a little Barbra Streisand.
 She’s not just singing, she’s telling a story.” – (Soundwaves Magazine)

 Themes from Davis’ own journey always play an important role in her songs and performances.
-“Music is powerfully vicarious – an understanding of some deep truth and a song to relate it to, words to express something important when we can’t seem to find the right ones.
-I believe in expression, and I believe in honesty,” proffers Davis, “If some experience or observation of mine put to song serves even one person trying to make sense of their own world, I’ve made a difference in mine.”
+“Music is powerfully vicarious – an understanding of some deep truth… words to express something important when we can’t seem to find the right ones.
+I believe in expression, and I believe in honesty,” proffers Davis, “If some experience or observation of mine put to song serves even one person trying to make sense of their own world … well then I guess I'm making progress.”
+Her laugh is infectious.

 "[Josi Davis'] voice can exhibit Joni Mitchell's smoky fragility, Phoebe Snow's full bodied barroom belt, and Ann Wilson's rock-and-roll wail.
 Occasionally, they come out all at once..."
 (Grace Magazine).